 WordPress is a free and open-source platform similar to blogging programs such as Blogger or Movable Type.

 Matt Mullenweg founded WordPress in 2003.
-Like all things website-related, WordPress is coded in a hypertext markup language – or just HTML.
-It’s built using PHP, another scripting language that allows users to develop much more advanced websites with dynamic content.
-(That’s the links and images on a webpage that are constantly being updated.)
+As all things website-related, WordPress is coded in a hypertext markup language – or just HTML.
+It’s built using PHP, another scripting language that allows users to develop more advanced websites with dynamic content.
+(The links and images on a webpage are constantly being updated.)

 XML also has a part to play in the needed structure of the program as it provides the ability to edit posts whenever users feel like it (thanks to version control) and also staves off any major formatting issues from occurring while allowing people to maintain an open dialogue about each post with their followers/commenters.